BParesh89/scala-playground/src/main/scala/oops/README.md

 In addition, the companion object should define an apply() method which will be responsible for instantiating an instance of the given class.

+A companion object is defined in the same source file in which the class is defined.
+A companion object is allowed to access both private methods and private fields of the class.

 Example

     class Person (n: String, a: Int){